jfecher/golden-tests/README.md

   an appropriate error will be issued with a given diff.
 Defaults to `""`.
 - `expected stderr: <multi-line-string>`: The same as `expected stdout:` but for the `stdout` stream.
 Also defaults to `""`.
-- `expected exit status: <i32>`: If specified, golden-tests will issue an error if the exit status differs to what is expected.
+- `expected exit status: <i32>`: If specified, goldentests will issue an error if the exit status differs to what is expected.
 Defaults to `None` (exit status is ignored by default).

 You can even configure the specific keywords used if you want.
-For any further information, check out golden-test's documentation [here]().
+For any further information, check out goldentest's documentation [here]().